Daninet/hash-wasm/README.md

 Features
 =======

-- A lot faster than JS implementations (see [benchmarks](#benchmark) below)
+- A lot faster than JS implementations for large input buffers (see [benchmarks](#benchmark) below)
-- Compiled from highly optimized algorithms written in C
+- Compiled from heavily optimized algorithms written in C
 - Supports all modern browsers and Node.js
 - Supports large data streams
 - Supports UTF-8 strings and typed arrays